SegiH/SegiTable/docs/README.md

                          FieldValueTypes.NUMBER for numeric data
                          FieldValueTypes.DATE for dates
                          FieldValueTypes.BOOLEAN for boolean data
+                         FieldValueTypes.CURRENCY for currency data
                     Description: The data type for the field.
-This is not required when you set IsIDColumn to true because an ID column is not editabe but is required otherwise.
+This is not required when you set IsIDColumn to true because an ID column is not editable but is required otherwise.

 <a name="Filterable"></a>
 #### Filterable